FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Donate link: http://icwp.io/q
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: security, firewall, audit trail, ithemes, better wp security, ddos, brute force, whitelist, blacklist, two-factor authentication, GASP, spam, automatic updates, lockdown, login, hack
+Tags: security, firewall, two-factor authentication, audit trail, dos, brute force, whitelist, blacklist, GASP, spam, automatic updates, ithemes, better wp security, all-in-one, lockdown, login, hack
 Requires at least: 3.5.0
 Tested up to: 4.2
-Stable tag: 4.6.1
+Stable tag: 4.6.2

-Complete and Easy-To-Use WordPress Security.
-Unrestricted Access.
-No Premium Features.
+Complete, Easy-To-Use WordPress Security - Business grade user support, but with no "premium" restrictions

 == Description ==

-The WordPress Simple Firewall is the ultimate **professional** [WordPress Security System](http://icwp.io/wpsf09).
+The WordPress Security Firewall is the easiest to use, most reliable (it wont break your site!)
+[WordPress Security System](http://icwp.io/wpsf09) available today.

 What makes the Simple Security Firewall different?

 * All Features available to everyone - no premium version.
-* It's for everyone - beginners and professionals alike.
-* It protects itself - no-one can deactivate it, uninstall it, or change settings unless you allow it.
+* It won't ever break your website - you'll never get that horrible, pit-of-your stomach feeling you get with other security plugins when your website doesn't load anymore.
+* Plugin Self Protection - the only WordPress Security Plugin that protects against tampering.
+* Exclusive (free!) membership of a private security group where you can learn more about WordPress security.

+Don't let 'Simple Security' fool you - simple doesn't mean soft, it means easy to implement and uncomplicated protection.

 * It blocks malicious URLs and requests to your site.
 * It blocks **ALL** automated spambot comments.
-* It hides your login pages.
+* It hides your login page.
 * It prevents brute force attacks on your login and also any attempted automatic bot logins.
-* It forces users to truly identify themselves using 2-Factor Authentication.
+* You can be sure that users are who they say they are (with Two-Factor Authentication)
-* It creates true WordPress User Sessions so you can monitor user activity and restrict username sharing.
+* You can monitor user login activity and restrict username sharing (with User Sessions Management)
-* It displays an audit trail so you can see exactly what's going on with your site.
+* You can see exactly what's going on with your site (with a detailed Audit Trail Log)
-* It lets you properly manage WordPress Automatic Updates.
+* You can turn on and turn off WordPress Automatic Updates.
 * Easy to use kill switch to temporarily turn off all Firewall Features without disabling the plugin or even logging into WordPress.

 = Plugin Admin Access Protection =